Phase Stabilization of a Frequency Comb using Multipulse Quantum Interferometry

-From Eq.~(\ref{eq:U1B-general}) it is obvious that the sensitivity can be increased by maximizing the phase difference between consecutive pulses, $\phi_{2k}-\phi_{2k-1}$.
-To take advantage of this, we design a set of protocols that split the original pulse train, extracting a sequence of $N/2$ pulses that will be delayed a time $T_{d} \gg T$.
-This sequence of pulses will then be intercalated with the original one, as shown in Fig.~\ref{fig:setup}b.
-The phases then read $\phi_{2k} = k \Delta \phi + \Delta\phi \: T_{d} / T$ and $\phi_{ 2k-1} = k \Delta \phi$.
-Introducing this in Eq.~(\ref{eq:U1B-general}) we obtain the unitary corresponding to protocol 2B:
+It is obvious that the sensitivity (\ref{eq:U1B-general}) increases by maximizing the phase difference between consecutive pulses.
+To profit from this, we design a set of protocols that extract a sequence of $N/2$ pulses from the original pulse train, and delay them a time $T_{d} \gg T$.
+This sequence is then intercalated with the original one, cf.~Fig.~\ref{fig:setup}b, so that $\phi_{2k} = k \Delta \phi + \Delta\phi \: T_{d} / T$ and $\phi_{ 2k-1} = k \Delta \phi$.
+Introducing this sequence in Eqs.~(\ref{eq:U1A}, \ref{eq:U1B-general}) we obtain respectively the unitaries corresponding to protocols 2A (for $\theta \ll 1$) and 2B ($\theta \sim \pi$).
+In particular, the unitary corresponding to protocol 2B is \ifcheckpagelimits\else

-which contains an enhancement factor, $N_d=T_{d}/T$.
+\fi with an additional enhancement factor, $N_d=T_{d}/T$.
 This is optimal with respect to any rearrangement of the pulses, using each pulse only once.

-\paragraph{Interferometry and sensitivity.-} We must now transfer the information of the acquired phase to a measurable quantity: the populations of the atomic states.
-For this, we will complete the previous unitaries with additional operations and measurements that allows us to estimate $\Delta\phi$ and $\theta$.
-Out of $2M$ atoms, $M$ are subject to the following steps [cf.~Fig.~\ref{fig:setup}c]: (i) initialize the atoms to the ground state, $\ket{0}$, (ii) apply a Hadamard gate, $U_H=\tfrac{1}{\sqrt{2}}(\sigma_x+\sigma_z)$, (iii) apply a reference phase $\xi$ onto the level $\ket{1}$, (iv) let the atom interact with the comb as described before, (v) undo the Hadamard gate and measure the state of the atom, $s\in\{0,1\}$.
+\paragraph{Interferometry and sensitivity.-} We now transfer the information of the acquired phase to the measurable populations of the atomic states.
+For this, we complete the previous unitaries with additional operations and measurements that enable estimating $\Delta\phi$ and $\theta$.
+Out of $2M$ atoms, $M$ are subject to the following steps [cf.~Fig.~\ref{fig:setup}c]: (i) initialization to the ground state, $\ket{0}$, (ii) apply a $\pi/2$ rotation (which could be either $\exp(i \sigma_x \pi/4)$ or a Hadamard gate) onto the ground state (iii) apply a reference phase $\xi$ onto the level $\ket{1}$, (iv) let the atom interact with the comb as described before, (v) undo the $\pi/2$ rotation of step (i) and measure the state of the atom, $s\in\{0,1\}$.
 The measurement outcome is described by the probability distribution, $P_1(s|\theta,\Delta\phi)$.
-For the remaining $M$ atoms we skip (ii), obtaining the distribution, $P_2(s|\theta,\Delta\phi)$.
-It is important to remark that we need no phase coherence between the comb and the lasers that implement the Hadamard gates, and that the reference phase, $\xi$, is computed a priori to maximize the sensitivity of $P_{1,2}$ to the phase.
+For the remaining $M$ atoms we skip (ii), obtaining the distribution $P_2(s|\theta,\Delta\phi)$.
+We remark that we need no phase coherence between the comb and the lasers that implement the $\pi/2$ rotations.
+The reference phase, $\xi$, is computed a priori to maximize the sensitivity of $P_{1,2}$ to the $\Delta\phi$.